Harshitkumargit/Object_Detection_and_tracking_using_YOLOv8/README.md

 This is a computer vision model while works on ultralytics YOLOv8 to count and track the number of vehicles on the road and track them using specific measures .

 ## To work on this , steps are as follows :
+1.Change the "original_moving_vehicles" file name to "moving_vehicles"
-1. Open cv.ipynb file .
+2. Open cv.ipynb file .
-2. Install the required and mentioned libraries
+3. Install the required and mentioned libraries
-3. Restart and run all cells
+4. Restart and run all cells
-4. A detection result video will be generated in the "runs" sub-folder of your admin folder .
+5. A detection result video will be generated in the "runs" sub-folder of your admin folder .
-5. Open the detection and tracking result videos to see the results .
+6. Open the detection and tracking result videos to see the results .